22 April 2021

 The Living Newspaper ran from 1935 – 1939 within The Federal Theatre Project as part of President Franklin D Roosevelt’s wide-reaching New Deal in the USA striving to rebuild the economy out of the Great Depression.
 The nation-wide programme worked with large casts and technical teams on large scale productions across the USA, arguably de-centring theatre from big cities and big names.
 The Living Newspapers were scripted productions which re-told and performed major stories of the day around housing, labour, disease and social stigma.
 The Federal Theatre Project was disbanded by the Government in 1939 after it was deemed too political by the Un-American Activities Committee.

-Each Study Group will invite a contribution from an academic or artist to demonstrate ways that artists and writers may interpret ‘the news’ in theatrical, artistic or performed work.
+Each Study Group invites a contribution from an academic or artist to demonstrate ways that artists and writers may interpret ‘the news’ in theatrical, artistic or performed work.
 The contributors are Dr Rania Karoula, Simon Bedwell and Liz Magic Laser.

 Image: Art is either plagiarism or revolution, or: something is definitely going to happen here.
 Bik Van der Pol 2007-2010.
 Courtesy of the artists.